wazo-platform/wazo-platform.org/content/uc-doc/contributors/provisioning/add_phone_to_plugin.md

 ## Example case: adding the T41S to `wazo-yealink-v85`

-We will list the files and higlight where you should make changes for the model to work.
+We will list the files and highlight where you should make changes for the model to work.
 We will add the T41S to the `wazo-yealink-v85` plugin in this example.
 The information about the number of line keys, memory keys, SIP accounts, etc. was found in the datasheets available in the documentation provided on the Yealink website.

 ### `plugins/wazo-yealink/v85/common.py`